 Electricity from Ocean Wave Energy: Technologies, Opportunities and Challenges

-- Written by Shalinee Kishore, Lawrence Snyder and Parth Pradhan
+By Shalinee Kishore, Larry Snyder, and Parth Pradhan

 The energy from ocean waves is a largely untapped resource that could play an important role in our electricity future.
 It is more consistent and predictable than that of other renewable resources such as wind and solar.
 Although several pilot projects have been successfully deployed worldwide, and some of them are grid-connected, the economic production of electric power from wave energy remains to be demonstrated.
 A key path forward will be the integration of smart technologies that harness vast amounts of sensor and meteorological data to support wave farm operations.

 With estimates of economically recoverable wave energy resources ranging from 140 to 750 TWh/year worldwide with existing technology, energy from ocean waves is a largely untapped resource that could play an important role in our electricity future.
 It is more consistent and predictable than other renewable resources like wind and solar.
 What is more, the maximum energy density of waves (between 40 and 60 degrees latitude) is found in both hemispheres—where the advanced industrial economies of Europe, the United States and Japan reside.